Do the preparation task first. Then read the article and do the exercise.

 Despite occupying a relatively small area, rainforests have a colossal role to play in maintaining the world as we know it.
 Tropical rainforests are home to a rich, colourful variety of medicinal plants, food, birds and animals.
-Can you believe that a single bush in the Amazon may have more species of ants than the whole of Britain!
-480 varieties of trees may be found in just one hectare of rainforest.
-These forests sustain around 50% of all the species on Earth, and offer a way of life to many people living in and around the forest.
+Can you believe that a single bush in the Amazon may have more species of ants than the whole of Britain?
+Four hundred and eighty varieties of trees may be found in just one hectare of rainforest.
+These forests sustain around 50 per cent of all the species on earth and offer a way of life to many people living in and around the forest.

 Amazingly, the trees grow in such a way that their leaves and branches, although close together, never actually touch those of another tree.
 Scientists think this is a deliberate tactic to prevent the spread of any tree diseases and make life more difficult for leaf-eating insects like caterpillars.
 To survive in the forest, animals must climb, jump, fly or glide across the gaps.
 The ground floor of the forest is not all tangled leaves and bushes, like in films, but is actually fairly clear.
 It is where leaves decompose into food for the trees and other forest life.

-Worryingly, rainforests around the world are disappearing at an alarming rate, thanks to deforestation, river pollution, and soil erosion as land is being claimed for agriculture and trees are felled for wood.
-A few thousand years ago, tropical rainforests covered as much as 12% of the land surface on Earth, but today this has fallen to less than 5.3%.
+Worryingly, rainforests around the world are disappearing at an alarming rate, thanks to deforestation, river pollution and soil erosion as land is being claimed for agriculture and trees are felled for wood.
+A few thousand years ago, tropical rainforests covered as much as 12 per cent of the land surface on earth, but today this has fallen to less than 5.3 per cent.

 We can only hope that the world governments work together with environmentalists and businesses to use their environmental knowledge and power to preserve the rainforests – awe-inspiring, beautiful and vital for our existence.